ceedee666/opensap_python_intro/exercises/week_5/assignment/exercise.md

 The function `encrypt_text()` should do the following:

+- The `encrypt_text()` function should turn the text and the keyword into lower case.
 - The function steps through the clear text character by character.
 - A counter is required, which steps through the letters of the keyword.
 - The counter determines the letter from the keyword, which defines the number of shifts.